Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

 Farmer and attorney John Klar at his homestead in Brookfield, Vt., on Sept.
 12, 2025.
 (Samira Bouaou/The Epoch Times)

 John Klar is an attorney turned regenerative cattle farmer in Vermont.
-He works with the nonprofit MAHA Action and is the author of “Small Farm Republic” and an upcoming book, “The War on Farmers: How Corporations, Activists, and Climate Alarmists Are Fueling a Global Food Crisis.”
+He works with the nonprofit MAHA Action and is the author of “Small Farm Republic” and the forthcoming “The War on Farmers: How Corporations, Activists, and Climate Alarmists Are Fueling a Global Food Crisis.”

 Klar told The Epoch Times that he is encouraged by Bettencourt’s comments about Zeldin and by Kingan’s remarks.